Code Handguide for New Members.

 Most of these sectors get called out using the NATO alphabet when called out on communications or when mentioned in verbal comunications.
 So, Bravo is Britian, Delta Uniform is Austraila.

-For your own reference, how is the NATO alpahbet: Alfa, Bravo, Charlie, Delta, Echo, Foxtrot, Golf, Hotel, India, Juliett, Kilo, Lima, Mike, November, Oscar, Papa, Quebec, Romeo, Sierra, Tango, Uniform, Victor, Whiskey, X-ray, Yankee and Zulu.
+For your own reference, this how is the NATO alpahbet is read out: Alfa, Bravo, Charlie, Delta, Echo, Foxtrot, Golf, Hotel, India, Juliett, Kilo, Lima, Mike, November, Oscar, Papa, Quebec, Romeo, Sierra, Tango, Uniform, Victor, Whiskey, X-ray, Yankee and Zulu.

 Denomination code: